MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/restore-missing-windows-installer-cache-files.md

 ### Unexpected behaviors

-Here is a list of behaviors one of which you may observe as a symptom:
+You may observe one of the following behaviors as a symptom:

-- You may notice that a particular feature that you want to upgrade is not showing up in the upgrade wizard
+- You may notice that a particular feature that you want to upgrade isn't showing up in the upgrade wizard.
-- You attempt to perform an upgrade (including Edition upgrade) but no change takes place
+- You attempt to perform an upgrade (including Edition upgrade) but no change takes place.

 ## Cause